Msdtech07/Focus-flow-web-app/README.md

 ## 📈 Future Improvements

-* Switch the AI scoring mode (GPT-4o) to the default ranking engine
+* Switch the AI scoring mode (Groq + Llama 3) to the default ranking engine
 * Confidence/impact visualization for each task
 * Native mobile app
 * Calendar integration